 Welcome back to the fictional character development series, this is the final chapter (see what I did there?) of the series, my final word of advice regarding fictional characters.

 Now that you’ve been through the types of a fictional character, its elements and the ways you can upgrade your character and make it more alive by making it vulnerable, it’s time for the final checklist.

 I would like to finalize this series on a note about making fictional characters alive in the reader’s mind.
 One thing that can help with this is creating a profile of a fictional character that will make the author feel as if the character is more realistic and help with the storyline flow.

-Many authors out there will tell you that they had only a speck of idea when they started creating their character and that they “grew along the storyline” but many young authors can’t begin to imagine what it’s like and they often think those who can build their characters along the way have some magical powers.
+For instance, many authors out there will tell you that they had only a speck of idea when they started creating their character and that they “grew along the storyline”.
+However, many young authors can’t begin to imagine what it’s like and they often think those who can build their characters along the way have some magical powers.